 So I swallowed my pride and swallowed the pills

-Although the medications dulled my pain and gave me some much-needed rest, they made me tired and depressed.
+Although the medications dulled my pain and gave me some much-needed rest, they made me tired.
 Even though I took them exactly as prescribed and never engaged in behaviors characteristic of addiction (such manipulative or dishonest behavior to obtain medications, using medication to manage emotional as opposed to physical pain, or unwillingness to discontinue medication even when it is no longer being used for a medical purpose), I was physically dependent on the pills and hated it.
 For a few years I sought other treatments for my pain, but eventually I gave up and resigned myself.
 At some level I began to doubt the medicine I practiced – every day I saw acupuncture and herbs bring about remarkable changes in the lives of my patients, but I had given up hope of those same means helping me.

 The awareness of this inconsistency nagged at me constantly.
 Eventually I stopped talking about my pain because I was tired of it.
 I hated it when people would ask me if I was feeling better because I never was.
 My pride made it hard for me to accept sympathy or assistance, so it was only a small handful of people outside my family and my physicians who even knew about my struggle.
 I felt incredibly alone.